aFarkas/lazysizes/plugins/artdirect/README.md

 # lazysizes artdirect extension

 The artdirect extension allows you to fully control art direction through your CSS.
-This is accomplished by two techniques which you can use separately or combined.
+This is accomplished by two techniques which you can be used separately or combined.
 The extension hooks into the `data-sizes="auto"` feature.

 The first feature is by tagging and the second feature uses the information of the displayed aspect ratio of the `img` elements and the physical aspect ratio of your images.